Read This First

 Prompt 2: List markers of philosophical immaturity.

-The section turns on Markers of Philosophical Immaturity, Self-Concept, and The Stumbles on the Path to Wisdom.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Markers of Philosophical Immaturity, Self-Concept, and The Stumbles on the Path to Wisdom in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Markers of Philosophical Immaturity distinct from Self-Concept.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Markers of Philosophical Immaturity distinct from Self-Concept.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This middle step prepares quantifiable measures of philosophical maturity.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.